mattehicks/IOT_samples/README.md

 ## Optional: Use the totally configurable Android IOT app (developed by me!)
+* Just enter your DeviceID at the top of the app, and start sending commands.
-Note: the mobile app can send default commands, and also be configured to send your own customized commands.
+* The app has default commands like "get temp" and "reset device" but can also be configured to send your own customized commands.
-Just edit the config.txt file and load it in-app.
+* Just edit the config.txt file and load it in-app.

 App store link here:
 https://play.google.com/store/apps/details?id=com.iotmicrocloud